 Table 2.
 Merger and acquisition proposals, dispositions and processing times of approved proposals, 2015–18 and 2018:H1 and 2019:H1

 |Processing time (days)|

-M&A proposals generally are more complex than other proposals because they typically require review of several organizations under multiple statutory factors.5 As table 2 illustrates, the average and median number of days to approve an M&A proposal in the first half of 2018 were 60 and 41 days, respectively.
-In comparison, for the same period, the average and median number of days to approve all proposals were 42 and 30 days, respectively (table 1).
+M&A proposals generally are more complex than other proposals because they often require review of several organizations under multiple statutory factors.4 As table 2 illustrates, the average and median number of days to approve an M&A proposal in the first half of 2019 were 65 and 42 days, respectively.5 In comparison, for the same period, the average and median number of days to approve all proposals were 44 and 31 days, respectively (table 1).

-The Federal Reserve may receive adverse comments on a proposal from the public.6 Such proposals typically require additional time to allow the applicant the opportunity to respond to the comments and for the Federal Reserve to evaluate the comments.7 The majority of public comments received by the Federal Reserve are based upon the CRA and fair lending records of the applicant.
-Comments also may be directed at other aspects of a proposal, such as competition.
-Proposals that receive a substantive adverse public comment are required to be acted on by the Board.8 Applicants are encouraged to respond to any substantive adverse comments received.
+The Federal Reserve may receive public comments objecting to a proposal.6 In cases where one or more adverse public comments are received that are considered substantive,7 the proposal will typically require additional time to provide the applicant the opportunity to respond to the comments and for the Federal Reserve to evaluate the comments and the applicant's response.8 The majority of adverse public comments received by the Federal Reserve are based upon convenience and needs concerns and fair lending records of the applicant.
+Comments also may be directed at any other aspects of a proposal, such as competition.
+Generally, proposals that receive a substantive adverse public comment are required to be acted on by the Board.9 Applicants are encouraged to respond to any substantive adverse comments received.

 Table 3.
-Merger and acquisition approved proposals, volume and processing times by proposals that did not receive adverse public comments and those that received adverse public comments, 2014-17 and 2017:H1 and 2018:H1
+Merger and acquisition approved proposals, volume and processing times by proposals that did not receive adverse public comments and those that received adverse public comments, 2015–18 and 2018:H1 and 2019:H1

 |Proposals not receiving adverse public comments|